Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/bluetooth.md

     Assert.AreEqual(charc_value, value);
     ```

-7.  to manage characteristic data changes, follow the steps below:
+7. To manage characteristic data changes, follow the steps below:
     -   Register an event handler for the `ValueChanged` event of the `Tizen.Network.Bluetooth.BluetoothGattCharacteristic` class, which triggers when the characteristic value changes on the remote device:

         ```csharp